getdocsy/docs/docs/getting-started/overview.md

 Docsy is a AI user documentation technology that helps developers and product people keep user documentation in sync with their product.

-## What is Docsy

-- A CLI tool used by devs both locally and in CI/CD;
-- A web interface used by product managers and technical writers;
-- A Slack App for opening pull requests from Slack threads;
+As of today, Docsy is a Slack App for opening pull requests from Slack threads.

-- An AI documentation engine.
+More to come!

 ## What Docsy isn't